Personal Data Protection Policy

 «UCI GREECE CREDIT AND LOAN RECEIVABLES SERVICING COMPANY SINGLE MEMBER SOCIETE ANONYME» with GEMI number 140459601000 and distinctive title “UCI Greece Loan Management Services” was established in Athens in 2017 according to law 4354/2015, as applicable, with the main purpose of managing receivables arising from mortgage and consumer loans and credits to physical entities granted from financial institutions.

 UCI GREECE CREDIT AND LOAN RECEIVABLES SERVICING COMPANY SINGLE MEMBER SOCIETE ANONYME (hereinafter “UCI Hellas”), as controller or processor (as defined in the GDPR), commits to protect personal data and apply the GDPR as well as national legislation to protect personal data.
-This policy concerns physical entities, whose debts are included in the claims portfolios currently managed by UCI Hellas, as well as to physical entities who are in any way associated with these debts, e.g. guarantors, third party collateral providers, members of their family or their delegates, legal representatives in case the debtor is a legal entity, as well as physical entities whose data refer to loan files managed by UCI Hellas, e.g. lawyers, bailiffs, notaries, etc. (hereinafter “Data Subjects”).
+This policy concerns physical entities, whose debts are included in the claims portfolios currently managed by UCI Hellas, physical entities who are in any way associated with these debts, e.g. guarantors, third party collateral providers, members of their family or their delegates, legal representatives in case the debtor is a legal entity, as well as physical entities whose data refer to loan files managed by UCI Hellas, e.g. lawyers, bailiffs, notaries, etc. It also concerns physical entities who visit for any reason the facilities of UCI Hellas (hereinafter “Data Subjects”).

 COLLECTION AND PROCESSING OF PERSONAL DATA